ronantonyleo-eng/expense_tracker/README.md

-# 💰 Expense Tracker
+# Expense Tracker

-A simple and responsive Expense Tracker web app to manage your income and expenses easily.
+An efficient and responsive Expense Tracker web application to help you manage your income and expenses effortlessly.

-## 🚀 Features
+## Features

-- Add income and expense transactions
+- Adding income and expense records
-- Automatically calculate total balance
+- Automatic calculation of the balance
-- View total income and expenses
+- Total income and expenses displayed
-- Delete transactions
+- Deleting transactions
-- Data saved using Local Storage
+- Local storage of the data
-- Mobile responsive design
+- Responsive design
-- Clean and modern UI
+- Modern user interface

-## 🛠 Technologies Used
+## Technologies Used

 - HTML5
 - CSS3
 - JavaScript

-## 📂 Project Structure
+## Project Structure

 expense-tracker/
 │── index.html